Mother, son charged in bones case in Barron County

-Felony charges have been filed in Wisconsin against a wife and son suspected to have killed a Minnesota man and dumping his body in Barron County.
+Felony charges have been filed in Wisconsin against a wife and son suspected of killing a Minnesota man and dumping his body in Barron County.

-Connie L. Herbst, 62, and Austin J. Herbst, 26, both of New Prague, Minn., had been arrested in Minnesota in November in the case of a man whose bones were found in the Barron County town of Maple Grove in December 2017.
+Connie L. Herbst, 62, and Austin J. Herbst, 26, both of New Prague, Minn., were arrested in Minnesota in November in the case of a man whose bones were found in the Barron County town of Maple Grove in December 2017.

 ×